ministryofjustice/staff-infrastructure-certificate-services/README.md

 The Terraform in this repository is a "once off" to create the baseline infrastructure as a tactical solution, which will then be manually managed going forward.

+## Warning on tearing down infrastructure

+You need to be extremely sure that your changes are not tearing EC2 instances down when running the Terraform in this repository.

+If this becomes necessary, teams need to be coordinated and backups need to be taken before tearing instances down.

+If you are unsure about this, please speak to someone on the technical team before running any of the Terraform in this repository.

 ## Terraform State Management

 The Terraform state for this project is created by running the Terraform files in the folder `create-terraform-state-infrastructure`.